jbyuki/instant.nvim/README.md

 * Virtual cursors with username of other clients

-* Spectate a user while he edits
+* Spectate actions of a user

 * Built-in localhost server